rasmus-kirk/halo/documents/thesis/06-benchmarks/index.md

 specific language for writing circuits in rust.
 The frontend is so similar that the code to implement the in-circuit verifiers for IVC, looks almost identical to the rust/arkworks implementations.
-This made it much easier to implement the relevant verifying circuits:
+This made it much easier to implement the relevant verifying circuits.
+Here's an overview of the rust

-- $\ASDLVerifier$
-- $\PCDLSuccinctCheck$
-- $\PlonkVerifier$
-- $\text{SchnorrSignatureVerifier}$
+crates:

+- Plonk (17116 LOC): The Plonk Prover/Verifier, including arithmetization
+  and IVC-circuit.
+This also includes all the subcircuits needed for IVC (Poseidon, $\PCDLSuccinctCheck$, $\ASDLVerifier$, $\PlonkVerifier$).
+- Accumulation (2940 LOC): Compromising of the PCS, $\PCDL$, and the accumulation scheme, $\ASDL$.
+This was already implemented.
+- Group (4240 LOC): Code relating to evaluation domains, public parameters for $\PCDL$ (including caching them to binary files), and wrapper traits and struct for the cycle of curves.
+- Poseidon (948 LOC): The Poseidon hash function, implemented in Rust, not in-circuit.
+- Schnorr (169 LOC): A simple schnorr signature implementation, using poseidon for the message hash function.

 As the purpose of the code is to prototype the ideas presented, and get some benchmarks on the performance of the scheme, there are a few known soundness bugs in the implementation (and probably more unknown ones!).
+Obviously, the code should not be used in production.
+However, none of the soundness bugs should affect performance to any significant degree.
+The benchmarks ran multithreaded on a 20 thread Thinkpad P50:

+- **IVC-Prover:** ~300 s
+- **IVC-Verifier:** ~3 s

-Obviously, the code should not be used for any seriously important cryptographic work.
-None of the soundness bugs should affect performance to any significant degree however, that we were careful about, so the benchmarks are mostly unaffected.
-A single run of the IVC-Prover takes around $300 s$ (multithreaded), on a 20 thread Thinkpad P50.
-This is not all that bad, if the use case is to create a single proof for a new blockchain committee once a day, ~5 minutes on a modern laptop is not at all unreasonable.
-As for the verifier, it only takes
-$~3 s$, which is much better than if traditional catch-up methods are used.
+Which is not all that bad, if the use-case is to create a single proof for a new blockchain committee once a day, ~5 minutes on a modern laptop is not at all unreasonable.
+As for the verifier, it only takes ~3 s, which is much faster than if traditional catch-up methods are used.